Curiosity8/SokoPy/README.md

 and so on.
 Make sure you end with ;.

+To solve the levels, there are two options - to use A* (Not really should I say) or DFS.
-To solve the levels, type in the terminal pypy test.py [levels] [levelOutput]
+To use A*, type in the terminal pypy test.py [levelmap] [levelOutput]

 For instance,
 pypy test.py Samplelevels.txt SampleOut.txt

 (The last level takes around 2GB memory, and takes quite some time for it to solve)

+If you want to solve via DFS, type pypy test.py [levelmap] [levelOutput] DFS